 In 2006, the DRC combined with the leadership and administrative support of Community Legal Services, which has led to a growth of DRC involvement in the London-Middlesex community.
-The organization is now supervised by CLS Review Counsel Doug Ferguson and Margaret Capes.

 In 2014, the DRC was very proud to launch the 810 Court Project.
 DRC interns now attend the London Courthouse to offer mediation as an alternative to parties who are seeking or defending peace bonds.